“What if we could help shape the future of evidence-based research?”

 In 2001, our founders, Jonathan Barker, Peter O’Blenis, and Ian Stefanison, were first introduced to systematic reviews while working on clinical data management software for medical trials at TrialStat Corporation.

-Building on a prototype developed by the Ottawa Hospital Research Institute (OHRI), Ian and Peter developed the first commercially available systematic review software, SRS.
+Building on a prototype developed by Dr. David Moher’s team at the CHEO Research Institute, Ian and Peter developed the first commercially available systematic review software, SRS.
 It was quickly embraced by a small but enthusiastic group of Evidence-Based Practice Centers (EBPCs), academic research groups and NGOs in North America and Europe.

 And with that, Evidence Partners was born.

 From 2009 to 2012, systematic reviews rose to prominence as the backbone of evidence-based research.
 DistillerSR’s user community grew rapidly around the world, led by progressive researchers who appreciated how it reduced their workload and improved the transparency of their reviews.